-One of the major challenges for the WHO, vaccine manufacturers, health systems and patients is predicting correctly and then selecting a single dominant virus strain to best represent each of the subtypes.
+One of the major challenges for the World Health Organisation (WHO), vaccine manufacturers, health systems and patients is predicting correctly, and then selecting, a single dominant virus strain to best represent each of the subtypes when responding to seasonal influenza.
 Recently, strain selection match rates have been as low as 50%.

 In fact, in the 12 influenza seasons from 2003/04 to 2014/15 in Europe, there were six years where at least one of the vaccine strains chosen did not match with the dominant circulating strain (see Table 1).
-In the USA over the same period there were eight seasons of mismatch.,
+In the same period in the USA, there were eight seasons of mismatch.,

-All of the influenza vaccines on the market are trivalent or quadrvalent which means they can – at best – include 3 or 4 strains in a single dose.
-This reduces their ability to provide the range of flu strains circulating.
-In six of the last 12 years, the virus strains chosen to represent the influenza subtypes have not matched the dominant strain.
-Increasing the number of strains, which can be delivered in a single dose would improve the match rate which would help save lives, reduce hospitalization and improve patient immunity.
+All current influenza vaccines on the market are trivalent or quadrivalent which means they can – at best – include three or four strains in a single dose.
+This limits the scope of biopharmaceuticals to combat the full range of flu strains circulating.
+In six of the past 12 years, the virus strains chosen to represent the influenza subtypes have not matched the dominant strain.
+Increasing the number of strains that can be delivered in a single dose would improve the match rate.
+This would improve patient immunity, reduce hospitalisation and help save lives.

-OmniFlu™ is the world’s first omni-valent influenza vaccine capable of delivering 15 strains in a single dose.
-By including 15 strains in a single dose, Stabilitech estimates its new OmniFlu™ could raise match rates to 80%.
-The company estimates this could have saved over half a million hospitalizations, 6,000 lives and $15bn+ in direct and indirect costs in the USA in the 2014/15 flu season.
+OraPro-Flu™ from Stabilitech is the world’s first omni-valent influenza vaccine, capable of delivering 15 strains in a single dose and with the potential to raise match rates to 80%.
+Match rates at this level could have saved over half a million hospitalisations, 6,000 lives and over $15bn in direct and indirect costs in the USA during the 2014/15 flu season.

 The influenza vaccine market is dominated by Sanofi Pasteur, Seqirus (CSL Behring), GSK and AstraZeneca.
-There is limited product differentiation to address an annual epidemic which afflicts up to five million people severely and causing up to half a million deaths.
+There is limited product differentiation to address an annual epidemic which causes severe health issues for up to five million people and is responsible for up to half a million deaths.
 In the seven major pharmaceutical markets – US, France, Germany, Italy, Spain, UK, and Japan – sales of seasonal influenza vaccines grew from $2.6bn in 2012 to $3.1bn in 2015.
-This is forecast to grow to over $4.3bn by 2025 and more than 320 million people receiving a vaccination.
+This is forecast to grow to over $4.3bn by 2025 as more than 320 million people receive a vaccination.

 Santos GD, et al., (2016) Influenza: can we cope better with the unpredictable?
 Human Vaccines & Immunotherapeutics.
 12(3); 699-708;